 Another good and enjoyable distraction for ‘turning down’ back pain while you’re doing chores is listening to your favourite music or listening to audiobooks or comedy shows.

 Doing the weekly shop

-For chores that involve standing in one place for a long time, it’s a great opportunity to try to focus on boosting your core strength.
+Chores that involve standing in one place for a long time offer a great opportunity to try to focus on boosting your core strength.
 Your core is your midsection and involves all the muscles in the front, back and sides.
-While you’re standing, try to engage your lower tummy muscles by ‘bracing’ them, as you would if you were about to cough or laugh.
-Then, tuck your tail bone underneath you, lifting your pelvis up and lightly contracting your glutes (buttock muscles).
-Hold this for 10 seconds and then release.
-Repeat as many times as you feel comfortable.
+While you’re standing, try to engage your lower tummy muscles by drawing your belly button in towards your spine, as you would if you were about to cough or laugh.
+Then, tuck your tail bone underneath you, and lightly contract your glutes (buttock muscles).
+Repeat little and often – it shouldn’t be uncomfortable.